Forest Glen, Maryland: History

 Forest Glen was once part of a land grant made in 1680 to one of Archbishop John Carroll's ancestors.

 Daniel Carroll, one of the Founding Fathers of the United States, lived in Forest Glen.
 Carroll's body was buried in St. John the Evangelist Catholic Church Cemetery in Forest Glen.
 The church building was originally built as a wood-framed structure in 1774.
 It was replaced by a brick structure in 1894.

+Racial covenants were used in the Woodside Knolls neighborhood of Forest Glen to exclude Black and Jewish residents.
+A 1939 covenant from Woodside Knolls states: "No part of the land above described shall ever be used or occupied by or sold demised, transferred unto, or in trust for, leased, or rented, or given to negroes, or any person or persons of negro blood extraction, or to any person of the Semitic race, blood or origin, which racial description shall be deemed to include Jews and Hebrews, except that this paragraph shall not be held to exclude partial occupancy of the premises by domestic servants of said races."

 The Forest Estates neighborhood of Forest Glen was developed in the 1940s by Jewish real estate developers.
 The area was formerly rural.
 Forest Estates was desirable to white Jewish homeowners moving to the suburbs from the city, because some white Christian neighborhoods in Washington, D.C. used antisemitic and racist covenants in real estate to exclude Jews, as well as African-Americans and other people of color.
 Antisemitic covenants were not used in Forest Estates, however, some Jewish developers used anti-Black covenants to exclude African-Americans.
 In 1945, Forest Glen Homes purchased land formerly owned by the Getty family, who had farmed the land since 1883.
 The houses in Forest Estates began construction in 1947.
 The Forest Glen Homes real estate company included Leo Minskoff, Sadie Milestone, Philip Milestone, and several others.
 Other builders in Forest Glen included the Russian immigrant Nathan Brisker and the Italian immigrant Anthony Campitelli.

 Forest Glen station was originally planned to be built above-ground, which would have required the demolition of about fifteen homes.
 After community opposition to the above-ground station, Montgomery County approved a modified plan for an underground station.
 The community also opposed the originally planned location for the station, on the east side of Georgia Avenue between Sherwood Road and Tilton Drive.
 The station opened on September 22, 1990.
 Forest Glen station is 160 feet below ground, the deepest train station in the Metrorail system.

 Forest Glen has been the subject of redevelopment for many years.
 In 2017, Montgomery County Park and Planning Commission began the consolidated Forest Glen/Montgomery Hills sector plan review.

 In 2018, WMATA announced that it would do a feasibility study on the redevelopment of the 8 acre parking lot of Forest Glen station.

-In December 2021, dozens of antisemitic fliers were posted in the Forest Estates neighborhood of Forest Glen.
-The fliers contained a conspiracy theory blaming Jews for the COVID-19 pandemic and promoted an antisemitic website that advocates Holocaust denial and supports Adolph Hitler.